 As a child and teenager, I wrote lots of poems.
 As an undergraduate history major, I wrote lots of papers.
-As a transactional lawyer, I wrote lots of voluminous documents.
+As a transactional lawyer, I wrote voluminous documents.
 I am an unabashed, gluttonous word lover.
 I relish reading words singly and in combination.
 Writing has always been for me an act of joy, replete with anguish.
 I confess to having favorite letters.

 More than two decades ago, I transitioned in earnest to writing poems, articles, and essays, many of which have been published, and to teaching creative writing workshops.
 In 2010, I established Poetic License Press and remain its Senior Editor.

 I have studied the craft of creative writing broadly and deeply, coast to coast from California to Maine and abroad in Barcelona.
 I earned a certificate in Creative Writing – Poetry from Northwestern University.
 For me, learning, exploration, and collaboration are ongoing.

 As a reader and writer, whether reading for pleasure, studying history or law in school, writing legal documents, narrative essays, articles or poems, I have always been compelled by the ways in which individuals navigate within a social world.
 It's what I like to read about.
 It's what I'm drawn to writing about.

-As a teacher, I've worked with thousands of people in schools, libraries, bookstores, private homes, writing conferences, camps, houses of worship, and other community settings.
+As a teacher, I've worked with thousands of people in schools, libraries, bookstores, private homes, writing conferences, camps, houses of worship, other community settings, and on-line.

 As the founding editor of Poetic License Press, I publish creative writing that is authentic, accessible, and engaging.